madsjoyce/Data-Analytics-Power-BI-Report/README.md

 ---

-# Milestone 9: Creating Metrics for Users Outside the Company Using SQL
+# 9: Creating Metrics for Users Outside the Company Using SQL

 ### <ins>Task 1: Connecting to the Database<ins>